octane23/Assignment1-Input-Validation/README.md

 ## style.css ##
-For styling of the logijn form
+For styling of the login form

 ## index,php ##
 The page that request the email and password to authenticate the user bewfore sending to the database